 Unexercised Warrants as at 30 June 2024 amount to 3,874,623 Ordinary Shares of 1 pence each.
-These Warrants are exercisable at a price of 75 pence per share and have a final exercise date of 16 December 2024.
+These Warrants are exercisable at

 10 Related party transactions

 On 19 January 2024, a £20m long-term secured deep discount bond ("DDB") to support the Company's working capital and ongoing growth was issued to a company associated with Lord Ashcroft KCMG PC.